tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 Or, the server grants the user a unique random username when the envd CLI logins.
 The envd CLI uses the unique username to communicate with the API server.

-The main challenge here is to identify the correct pod with the existing SSH protocol.
+The main challenge here is identifying the correct pod with the existing SSH protocol.

 #### Garbage collection